gt-oiran/power-consumption-module/README.md

   rx_gain: 75                       # Receive gain of the RF might need to adjusted to the given situation.
 ...
 ```
-Also, a direct route between gNB server-2 and Core server-1, needs to be configured in server-2 as:
+Also, a direct route between gNB server-2 and Core (on server-1), needs to be configured in server-2 as:
 ```bash
 sudo ip route add 10.53.1.0/24 via 192.168.0.11
 ```